Missed user constraints

 Consequences

-• All user problems arise from the capability gap described by what they Can't Not Do and what they Can't Do
+• All user problems arise from the gap between what they Must Do and what they Can Do.
+Constraints, are what they Can't Do and Can't Not Do.

-• I say Can’t Not Do because it's often driven by an unwillingness to accept the consequences of not doing (miss social events or get fired etc.), rather than anything they actually must do
+• As an aside: Can’t Not Do, because it's often driven by an unwillingness to accept the consequences of not doing (miss social events or get fired etc.), rather than anything they actually Must Do

-• You might succeed mildly, get complacent, and get rekt by someone who's figured out how to serve the same users better or cheaper because they dug deeper
+• You build a suboptimal solution, have mild success and get rekt by someone who's figured out how to serve the same users better or cheaper because they dug deeper

 • Users churn, revenue drops, you burn through your runway, and you die